When Does PTSD Go Away—Or Does It?

 How is PTSD treated?

-Depending on symptom severity and individual circumstances, PTSD treatment may include medication, therapy, or a combination of both.
+Depending on symptom severity and individual circumstances, PTSD treatment usually includes some form of talk therapy, sometimes in combination with medication.
 The medications used for PTSD are generally similar to those used to treat anxiety and depression.
-Depending on the nature and severity of the condition and the preferences of the patient, they may get a prescription for "rescue medication" that can be taken in response to symptoms like panic attacks, instead of being taken regularly.
+Depending on the nature and severity of the condition and the preferences of the patient, they may get a prescription for "rescue medication" that can be taken in response to symptoms like panic attacks instead of being taken regularly.
+Talk to your doctor before starting, stopping, or changing any medication.

-The goal of psychotherapy, also called talk therapy, for PTSD, at least initially, is less about curing PTSD and more about managing its symptoms.
+The goal of psychotherapy or talk therapy for PTSD—at least initially—is less about “curing” PTSD and more about managing its symptoms.
 The therapist or counselor may begin by identifying symptoms like anxiety attacks or depressive episodes.
-Then, they may focus on how to manage these symptoms using certain coping strategies.
-A common treatment to help heal trauma is eye movement desensitization and reprocessing.
-Behavioral therapy, which is common for many anxiety and mood disorders, is another proven method of facilitating recovery from trauma.
+Then, they may focus on teaching the individual how to manage these symptoms using certain coping strategies.
+A common treatment to help heal trauma is eye movement desensitization and reprocessing (EMDR).
+Behavioral therapy, which is common for many anxiety and mood disorders, is another common method for facilitating recovery from trauma.

 Some people with PTSD may choose group therapy as opposed to individual counseling.
-This can be a helpful way for an individual to come to terms with their mental health disorder as well as to learn practical coping and recovery methods from other people with the condition.
-Some people may "graduate" from one-on-one counseling to group therapy as they learn to manage their symptoms.
-This type of therapy is sometimes free—offered through community groups and other organizations—though it can also be provided through clinics and hospitals.
+This can be a helpful way for the person to come to terms with their mental health disorder as well as to learn practical coping and recovery methods from other people with the same condition.
+Or, some people may "graduate" from one-on-one counseling to group therapy as they learn to better manage their symptoms.
+Group therapy is sometimes free through community groups and other organizations, and it can also be provided through clinics and hospitals.

 Does PTSD go away?

-According to the American Psychiatric Association, PTSD involves concerning thoughts and emotions that persist “long after” the traumatic event has ended.
-But how long, exactly, do they last?
-And do the intrusive thoughts and distressing feelings eventually go away?
+According to the American Psychiatric Association, PTSD involves the presence of concerning thoughts and emotions that persist “long after” the traumatic event has ended.
+But how long, exactly, do they last—and do the intrusive thoughts and distressing feelings eventually go away?

 Whether PTSD will go away—and if so, when—depends on several factors, including the severity of symptoms, an individual’s lifestyle and personal history, and the existence of any comorbid mental health concerns.
 A primary consideration when it comes to the duration of symptoms is whether the individual seeks treatment.
 The National Institute of Mental Health confirms that recovery times vary: “Some people recover within 6 months, while others have symptoms that last for 1 year or longer”.

-People who have survived abuse or combat often have different symptoms and recovery rates.
+People who have survived ongoing abuse or combat often have different symptoms and recovery rates.
 They may develop symptoms similar to anxiety and depression, for example.
-It could take months or years of treatment before the worst of their symptoms go away or to learn to manage them effectively.
-Some believe that PTSD doesn't "go away" so much as go "into remission".
-For some people, PTSD can recur months or years after passing.
+It could take months or years of treatment before the worst of their symptoms go away or they learn to manage them effectively.
+Some also believe that PTSD doesn't "go away" so much as go "into remission".
+For some people, PTSD can also recur months or years after entering remission, particularly if treatment is not ongoing.

 Getty/AnnaStills